Kalyan-Koppula/Face-recognition-based-attendance-system/README.md

 A real time face recognition of students and employees for their attendance.
 The attendance record is stored on a google sheet over the cloud and updates regarding the attendance is directly sent to the user via gmail.
 An android app is also provided for the end user.

+**How to execute this project**
+Check the detailed step by step guide available at https://www.youtube.com/watch?v=cPm6saam3aY

 **Basic project flow****

 local db of face and their encodings ------>  face recognition--------> mark attendance in gsheets----->email alerts----->android app